How to get a Perfect Score for your QCAA English media text?

 How much is the IA1 worth towards my English grade?

-It accounts for 25% of your overall English mark.
+• 25% of your overall English grade.

 Where can I find an example of an IA1 English written response?